 - Does American Airlines Still Accept ESA Letters? - American Airlines changed its policy to no longer treat emotional support animals like service animals.
 As a result, ESA letters are not accepted.

-- What is a PSD Letter? - PSD letters are a method of documenting a PSD as a service animal.
+- What is a PSD Letter? - PSD letters are a method of documenting a psychiatric service dog as a service animal.

 - How Do You Get a PSD Letter? - A licensed mental health professional in your state can provide you with a PSD letter if you qualify.